-When you’re setting up your online courses and membership area, you’re bound to have questions.
-Being able to find the answers you’re looking for and having access to accurate and helpful customer support can make or break your setup.
+When you’re setting up your online courses and memberships, you’re bound to have questions.
+Being able to find the answers you’re looking for and having access to accurate and helpful support can make or break your setup.

 Mighty Networks offers a Help Center for both hosts and members.
-Their Help Center is robust and includes written step-by-step guides with screenshots as well as videos.
+The platform has a robust Help Center that includes written step-by-step guides with screenshots as well as videos.
 They have starred articles that can be useful for initial setup, and also have more advanced tutorials available.

 They have a contact form where you can submit your questions to them.
 They don’t offer chat support and don’t set an expectation in terms of how quickly they’ll respond to your contact form.

 Kajabi does offer 24/7 support on their two higher tiers via email and live chat.
 Annual plan subscribers also gain access to two separate 1:1 sessions with Kajabi team members, so you can get live answers to your unique setup questions in real-time.